-- Students enrolled in the BUILD program must apply for and be granted an NCAA waiver to be able to participate in NCAA Athletic Teams. - The waiver is required because all NCAA athletes must be enrolled in a degree-seeking program and making progress toward a baccalaureate degree.
-The BUILD program does not meet this requirement. - · Students are not permitted to practice with the team until and unless their waiver is approved. - Students start the process by meeting with the appropriate Bethel University coach to discuss interest in joining the team. - After meeting with the appropriate coach(es) to determine roster availability, the student will work with Bethel's NCAA Compliance and Eligibility Officer, and BUILD Director to submit needed documents for waiver. - · Not all teams will have roster availability, and participation in an NCAA sport is not guaranteed. - Students will be required to submit contemporaneous documentation of an education impacting disability (see Table below), and a statement about how participating in athletics will contribute to their educational experience at Bethel, as part of the NCAA-required waiver documents. - All NCAA athletes must also submit documentation that the student is able to meet the extra physical requirements as well as additional requirements for health insurance. - Students must continue to meet NCAA athletic guidelines for eligibility in order to maintain status on team. - The list below details each task and person responsible for the items required as part of the NCAA Waiver process:
+- Students enrolled in the BUILD program are eligible to be considered to be able to participate in NCAA Athletic Teams based on a previously approved waiver for all Comprehensive Transition Postsecondary (CTP) programs at Division III colleges and universities. - Students start the process by meeting with the appropriate Bethel University coach and a BUILD staff member to discuss interest in joining the team. - After meeting with the appropriate coach(es) to determine roster availability, the student will work with Bethel's NCAA Compliance and Eligibility Officer, and BUILD Director to submit needed documents. - · Not all teams will have roster availability, and participation in an NCAA sport is not guaranteed. - All NCAA athletes must also submit documentation that the student is able to meet the extra physical requirements as well as additional requirements for health insurance. - Students must continue to meet NCAA athletic guidelines for eligibility in order to maintain status on team.